San Diego Family Law Attorney

 The Role of Family Court

-Family court in San Diego plays a very significant role in family disputes, acting as a neutral third party to decide what’s best for everyone.
+Family court in San Diego plays a significant role in family disputes, acting as a neutral third party to decide what’s best for everyone.
 Family courts conduct assessments and hold hearings on the matter at hand, then make decisions and issue court orders that must be followed.

-In some cases, the people involved (along with their attorneys) determine that their case does not actually need to go to family court but instead can be resolved through mediation or alternative dispute resolution.
+In some cases, the people involved (along with their attorneys) determine that their case does not need to go to family court but instead can be resolved through mediation or alternative dispute resolution.
 This can save a lot of time, as the San Diego family courts are often overloaded, making most cases very lengthy before a final decision is made.